kilroy-code/flexstore/README.md

 All collections start synchronizing their listed services at construction, and will stay connected until `disconnect()`.
 (Of source, the services list can be empty.)
 Services can later be added explicitly with the `synchronize()` method.

 While we are connected, any `store()` or `remove()` calls on either system are forwarded to the other.
 (These internally forwarded calls are not transitively forwarded to anyone else.)
 Both systems emit an `update` event on the collection, specifying the `tag` and the new `signature` object as properties of the event.
 An update is also emmitted for anything added during synchronization.
-It is possible to receive multiple update events on the same tag, in an order that is different from what would be produced by synchronization.
-In this case, an additional update event is emitted with the "better" signature.
+It is possible to receive multiple update events on the same tag.

 A `retrieve()` will produce the current signature per the collections synchronization algorithm (even if the systems have not yet finished synhcronization).